hikmagames/legal/privacy-policy.md

 ## Children's Privacy

-TasbeehTaps does not collect personal information from anyone, including children under 13.
+zikrAid does not collect personal information from anyone, including children under 13.
 The App is safe for users of all ages.

 ## Changes to This Privacy Policy